erricrr/reel-fluent/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide will help you deploy LinguaClip to Railway with all the required environment variables.
+This guide will help you deploy ReelFluent to Railway with all the required environment variables.

 ## Prerequisites